 Publishing and Exhibition

 - We publish the annual Saint Paul Almanac compendium and travel guide filled with stories, poems, and artwork related to the city.
-Three-time award-winning—now in its eighth edition.
+Three-time award-winning—now in its ninth edition.

-- We organize annual contest for visual artists whose work appears in the Almanac Exhibits through September at AZ Gallery and Black Dog Coffee and Wine Bar.
+- We organize the annual contest for visual artists whose work appears in the Almanac.
+Exhibits through September at AZ Gallery and Black Dog Coffee and Wine Bar.

-- We publish a weekly blog of art happenings in Saint Paul: This Week in Saint Paul.
+- We publish a weekly blog of art happenings in Saint Paul: This Week in Saint Paul: TWISP.